maktoobgar/svelte_boilerplate/README.md

-# Svelte Template
+# Svelte Boilerplate

-An up-to-date svelte-kit template with different features.
+An up-to-date svelte-kit boilerplate with different features.

 ## Features